MasterChef: The Professionals 2020 is finally here, with chefs set to showcase their skills on the 13th series. Meet the contestants!

 Luke is a sous chef at Halifax Hall hotel in Sheffield, and has his own meat business called Luke Rhodes Smokehouse BBQ.

 He said that he has “always wanted to be a chef from day one”.
-And much to his delight, Luke got through to the semi finals!
+And much to his delight, Luke got through to the final eight!

 Burhan Ahmed is a 23-year-old award-winning chef, according to his bio.
 He cooks, but also bakes desserts, such as chocolate and caramel sponge.